-- The practice's uptake for cervical screening below the 80% coverage target for the national screening programme.
-We spoke with the practice about this, they were aware of the issue which is related to the ethnicity of many of the female patients.
-The practice was working hard to promote the benefits of cervical screening. - The practice's uptake for breast and bowel cancer screening was in line the national average. - The practice had systems to inform eligible patients to have the meningitis vaccine, for example before attending university for the first time. - Patients had access to appropriate health assessments and checks including NHS checks for patients aged 40-74. - Patients affected by ill health, whether physical or mental, support was offered to help the person get back into work.
-This was done by the support of the GP and also via access to the "Fit for Work" service.
+- The practice's uptake for cervical screening was in line with the 80% coverage target for the national screening programme. - The percentage of patients with chronic pulmonary obstructive disease (COPD) who had a review undertaken including an assessment of breathlessness using the Medical Research Council dyspnoea scale in the preceding 12 months was above the local and national averages. - The practice had systems to inform eligible patients to have the meningitis vaccine, for example before attending university for the first time. - Patients had access to appropriate health assessments and checks including NHS checks for patients aged 40-74.